MicBrain/Assembler/README.md

 # Assembler

-This is an implementation of a twoassembler that translates a subset of the MIPS instruction set to machine code.
+This is an implementation of a two-passassembler that translates a subset of the MIPS instruction set to machine code.

 At a high level, the functionality of our assembler can be divided as follows: